DouglasUrner/CSP/units/2/U2L5/PITCHME.md

 ---

 When you use lossy compression you lose the ability to decompress your information and get back a perfect copy.
 Even so, people use lossy compression all the time.
 Can you think of reasons or situations where someone would still use lossy compression?

+---

+## JPEG

+Note:

+* JPEG is lossy
+* Lossy means a lower quality image with fewer details
+* Open format, freely usable, but there have still be disputes over "ownership"

+---

+## MP3 and PNG

+---

+Lossy compression seems to be "worse" than lossless compression but obviously both are being used all the time.
+Write down three reasons or situations where someone would be willing to use lossy compression even though it means some loss of quality.